Ancient Rock Arts Called Petroglyphs

 There are quite a few ghost towns that dot this stretch of desert, a reminder of the Gold Rush boom and following bust.
-If you drive 20 minutes from Ridgecrest, you’ll discover a ghost town named Randsburg that comes alive Thursdays through Sundays.
-A former mining town, Randsburg formed after gold was discovered at the nearby Rand Mine in 1895.
-Stroll the dusty streets and order something to eat at the White House Saloon and in the General Store.
+If you drive 20 minutes from Ridgecrest, you’ll discover a ghost town named Randsburg that comes alive Fridays through Sundays.
+A former mining town, Randsburg formed after gold was discovered at the nearby Yellow Aster Mine in 1895.
+Stroll the streets and order something to eat at the White House Saloon and in the General Store.

 For more information: